hrsh7th/nvim-cmp/README.md

 }
 ```

-In addition, the mapping mode can be specified.
-The default is insert mode (i).
+In addition, the mapping mode can be specified with the help of `cmp.mapping(...)`.
+The default is the insert mode (i) if not specified.

 ```lua
 mapping = {